pbissonho/koin.dart/website/docs/reference/koin-flutter/get-instances.md

 ```

-We can declare a property as lazy injected
-or we can just directly get an instance:
+We can just directly get an instance:

 ```dart
 class MyPage extends StatefulWidget {